 The IRS assists with the quick and safe removal of broken down vehicles, debris and other obstructions, helping to restore normal traffic conditions as quickly as possible.

-The IRS are an ‘on road’ monitoring service, but do not offer general breakdown assistance like roadside services or towing companies do.
+The IRS is an ‘on road’ monitoring service, but does not offer general breakdown assistance like roadside services or towing companies do.

 In operation since July 2013, the IRS has been well received by the public who have taken the time to provide Main Roads with some feedback regarding their experiences:

 "It was (also) of immense assurance to know that the Traffic Operations Centre was aware of my situation and responded so efficiently, courteously and professionally to my circumstance"

 "(The IRS provided) a fantastic service, much needed and much appreciated".

 Since its inception, the service has helped minimise incident related congestion by clearing a safe path around situations that can adversely affect the steady flow of traffic.
 Since July 2013, the IRS has attended to a total of 156 call outs in the Northbridge Tunnel alone including:

 During the month of January, IRS vehicles operating on the Kwinana and Mitchell Freeways and in the CBD attended to a total of 97 call outs during AM peak and 103 during PM peak.